Don Nelson: Golden State Warriors, second stint (2006–2010)

 On August 29, 2006, Nelson returned to the Golden State Warriors for a second stint as head coach.
 Chris Mullin, a favorite of Nelson's from his first stint as Warriors head coach, was the team's general manager.
 Nelson's style of coaching favored the play of Baron Davis, Monta Ellis, Matt Barnes, Jason Richardson, and Andris Biedriņš.
 Midway through the season, Mullin (at behest of Nelson) orchestrated a trade with the Pacers to obtain Al Harrington and Stephen Jackson.

-The new lineup thrived under Nelson; Davis, Biedriņš and Jackson saw an increase in scoring and efficiency, Barnes went from a virtual unknown to a solid rotation contributor, and Ellis was named the NBA's Most Improved Player after averaging 16.5 points per game, a substantial increase from his average of 6.8 points per game the prior season.
+The new lineup thrived under Nelson; Davis, Biedriņš, and Jackson saw an increase in scoring and efficiency, Barnes went from a virtual unknown to a solid rotation contributor, and Ellis was named the NBA's Most Improved Player after averaging 16.5 points per game, a substantial increase from his average of 6.8 points per game the prior season.
 The Warriors closed out the season on a 16–5 run and just managed to qualify for the 2007 playoffs.

 Nelson faced his former team, the Dallas Mavericks, in the first round of the playoffs.
-The Mavs had the NBA's best record, and were a pick to win the NBA championship that year.
-In one of the biggest upsets in NBA playoff history, Nelson coached the 8th-seeded Warriors to series victory over the top-seeded Mavericks in six games.
+The Mavs had the NBA's best record, and were a top-pick to win the NBA championship that year.
+In one of the biggest upsets in NBA playoff history, Nelson coached the 8th-seeded Warriors to a series victory over the top-seeded Mavericks in six games.
 It was numerically the largest upset in the history of the NBA playoffs, with the 67–15 Mavericks' regular-season win–loss record 25 games better than the 42–40 Warriors'.
 The Warriors went on to lose to the Utah Jazz in the second round.
-Nelson became the only coach in NBA history to steer three teams to a first round series victory while being seeded either 7th or 8th, having previously coached the Warriors to first-round upsets of the Jazz in and the Spurs in as the 7th seed.
+Nelson became the only coach in NBA history to steer three teams to a first round series victory while being seeded either 7th or 8th, having previously coached the Warriors to first-round upsets of the Jazz in as a 7th seed and the Spurs in as the 7th seed.